Skip to content

 Use plot_grid to visualize the results from a grid run:

-python -m src.tools.plot_grid output_files/grid_mass_radius
+python -m tools.grids.plot_grid output/grid_mass_radius

 This reads the grid_summary.csv in the given directory and produces a mass-radius diagram by default.
 You can also pass the CSV path directly:

-python -m src.tools.plot_grid output_files/grid_mass_radius/grid_summary.csv
+python -m tools.grids.plot_grid output/grid_mass_radius/grid_summary.csv

 Choosing axes